 We dump everything into the bowl and one person closes their eyes, reaches in, and pulls out four or five objects.
 That person then tells the rest of us a story, using the items they pulled out as inspiration.

 After they’re finished with the story, they put their objects back in and another player takes a turn.
+You can find more complete directions for this screen free activity in this post:

 6. Simple Board and Card Games